 Sales is not the only company function impacted by poor leadership.
 It can affect others as well.

 Career Trend points out that time and expenses are usually wasted due to poor leadership.
-For instance, a lot of time ends up getting wasted in order to correct the wrong calls made by a bad leader.
+For instance, a lot of time ends up getting wasted in order to correct the wrong calls made by a bad leader or a mismanaged employee.

 5. Poor work culture